 The average caveman lived to his mid-thirties, with only 57% of hunter-gatherers reaching the age of 15.
 It wasn’t until the advancement of agricultural technologies, including the harvesting of grains, that people began to live decades longer.
 Paleo adherents might claim that the average caveman was muscular, agile, and relatively healthy.
 In contrast, they argue, the modern-day man is in poor physical and emotional shape and dying from preventable diseases.
 However, cavemen didn’t have the diseases of today, because they never lived long enough to contract them!
 Had the cavemen been privy to modern technology and medical advances, their lifespan would have most likely been decades longer.

 It’s too expensive

-The Bottom Line: Adhering to a paleo diet may help you feel better, fuller and lighter, but is continuing to abide by its stringent grain, dairy and sugar-free tenets beneficial or realistic in the long-term?
+The Bottom Line: Adhering to a paleo diet may help you feel better, fuller and lighter.
+However, is continuing to abide by its stringent grain, dairy and sugar-free tenets beneficial or realistic in the long term?
 What do you think?
-Feel free to continue the debate over a ginormous steak salad – hold the complementary roll.
+Feel free to continue the debate over a ginormous steak salad – hold the roll.